OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-28.md

 ## 2 Chronicles 28:9

-But a prophet of the Lord was there, whose name was Oded;
+However, a prophet of the Lord named Oded was present;
-and he went out to meet the army which came to Samaria, and said to them,
+he approached the army returning to Samaria and said to them,
-“Behold, because the Lord, the God of your fathers, was angry with Judah,
+“See, because the Lord, the God of your ancestors, was displeased with Judah,
-He has handed them over to you, and you have killed them in a rage which has even reached heaven.
+He has delivered them into your hands, and you have slain them in a fury that has reached up to heaven.

 ---